TimurM/AccuWeather/README.md

 * I used [Angular-Seed](https://github.com/angular/angular-seed) as a starting folder primarily because it come with a bunch of development and testing tools
 * The app is using World Weather Online [Local Weather API] (http://www.worldweatheronline.com/api/docs/local-city-town-weather-api.aspx) to retrieve Forecasted Weather
 * It's also using World Weather Online [Historical Weather API] (http://www.worldweatheronline.com/api/docs/local-city-town-weather-api.aspx) to retrieve Historical Weather
-* The unit tests for this application are written in Jasmine and are primarily testing the Controller & Factory functions
+* The unit tests for this application are written in Jasmine and are primarily testing the Controller's & Factory's functionality

 ###Features Overview:
 * The browser utilizes a [Geolocation API](https://developers.google.com/web/fundamentals/device-access/user-location/obtain-location?hl=en#determine-the-users-current-location) to get user's current location